On the Effect of Dropping Layers of Pre-trained Transformer Models: Discussion

 \subsection{Comparing against Distilled Models}

-We now compare the performance of our pruned models when applying the top-layer dropping strategy to distilled models built using various sophisticated architectures and training procedures.
+We now compare the performance of our pruned models when applying the top-layer dropping strategy to distilled and pruned models built using various sophisticated architectures and training procedures.
 In particular, we compare to previous work~\cite{sanh2019distilbert,turc2019wellread,tang2019distiltaskspecific} that used KD to build 6-layered distilled models.
+More specifically, we present the result of the following distilled models; Vanilla-KD -- a distilled model built using the original KD method~\cite{Hinton06}, BERT-PKD~\cite{sun-etal-2019-patient} -- patient knowledge distillation method that encourages a student model to learn from various layers of the teacher model, and BERT-TH -- a theseus compression method that gradually distill layers of a large model.
 Additionally, we compare with the pruned RoBERTa model of \cite{fan2019reducing} that used layer-level dropout during training of a pre-trained model and showed that it enables robust dropping of layers at test time.
+We also compare to the greedy layer pruning method~\cite{greedy_layer_pruning}, which creates task-specific smaller-size models by dropping layers in a greedy fashion.
 All these models are identical in size to our smaller models obtained by dropping the top-6 layers in BERT and RoBERTa.
 We refer to them as \textit{BERT-6} and \textit{RoBERTa-6}.
-More specifically, we present the result of Vanilla-KD -- a distilled model built using the original KD method~\cite{Hinton06}, BERT-PKD~\cite{sun-etal-2019-patient} -- patient knowledge distillation method that encourages a student model to learn from various layers of the teacher model, and BERT-TH -- a theseus compression method that gradually distill layers of a large model.
-The results of the task-specific models are copied from~\cite{Xu2020BERTofTheseusCB}.
 Table \ref{tab:bertvsdistilbert} compares the results.\footnote{ There is an exhaustive list of task-specific distilled models but we show the results for a few for comparison.}

 \textbf{Our pruned models (BERT-6 and RoBERTa-6) showed competitive performance compared to their distilled versions built using KD.} This result is quite surprising, given that our pruned models do not require any additional training, while building a distilled model using KD requires training from scratch, which is a time consuming and computation expensive process.
 The top layer-dropping works consistently for all model types including distilled models and a large set of language understanding tasks.
 Moreover, our setup offers the flexibility to choose different sizes of the model based on the computational requirements and the specifics of a downstream task.
 The result of preserving bottom layers of the model suggests selective compression applied to pre-trained models.
 For example, in KD while combining information from various layers of the large model, it is advisable to preserve the bottom layers and distilled the top layers.
 Similarly, pruning methods such as weight and attention-head pruning, and quantization can be aggressively applied to top layers of the models while preserving the bottom layers.